 - Played literally in Castle Crashers where after you defeat the final boss, you and the princess ride on the crystal back to your castle.
 The final scene in the game before your princess turns out to be a clown, comes back to the party from the first scene only now filled with just about every character in the game, all having fun and drinking.

 - Never Winter Nights 2: Mask of the Betrayer has the final confrontation taking place in your own mind as it is being devoured by the Spirit-Eater curse, as you fight you call your allies and friends (some of which are dead) to assist you.

 - Similarly, Jade Empire won't let your party members join you in the final showdown, but they (those who remained loyal anyway) will help you take out the Big Bad 's minions.

 - In the PC fantasy kingdom sim Majesty, you (as the sovereign) are not allowed to have certain groups, usually of warring religious factions, in your kingdom at the same time.
 However, in the final quest, as your kingdom's map gets filled out by exploring parties, they stumble across hidden pockets of every conceivable group of adventurers — all of whom promptly join in aiding you in the final battles against every villain you've encountered up to this point in the game.
 All the heroes versus all the villains, including the ones they already killed.

-- At one point in Disgaea 3 a show of support from Mao's friends goes overboard into silly when every minor opponent up to that point shows up to lend their support.
+- At one point in Disgaea 3: Absence of Justice a show of support from Mao's friends goes overboard into silly when every minor opponent up to that point shows up to lend their support.

 - When you're facing down Feinne the World Eater in Soul Nomad & the World Eaters for the second time, after she's annihilated the town everyone laments how you cannot hope to defeat her power.
 Cue textbook Big Damn Heroes moment as the knights of Raide and Christophe's mercenaries show up to lend their aid.